netgen-layouts/layouts-docs/reference/twig_usage/ngbm_render_value_object.rst

     {{ the_answer }}

-Finally, you can render the value object with a view context different from the current one:
+Finally, you can render the value with a view context different from the current
+one:

 .. code-block:: jinja